sinch/sinch-sdk-node/packages/conversation/README.md

 This package contains the Sinch Conversation SDK for Node.js for use with [Sinch APIs](https://developers.sinch.com/).
 To use it, you will need a Sinch account.
 Please [sign up](https://dashboard.sinch.com/signup) or [log in](https://dashboard.sinch.com/login) if you already have one.

-> <span style="color:red; font-weight:bold">Warning:</span>
-> **This SDK is currently available to selected developers for preview use only.
-It is being provided for the purpose of collecting feedback, and should not be used in production environments.**

 ## Installation

 We recommend to use this SDK as part of the `@sinch/sdk-core` package as it will take care about the authentication plugins to use.